Home Insurance Jargon Buster

 Translation: This coverage may not pay what is needed to replace the property.
 It typically only covers the actual damages minus depreciation.

-Tip: Speak to your representative at the GEICO Property Agency about Actual Cash Value Coverage versus Replacement Cost Coverage to determine which suites your needs best.
+Tip: Speak to your representative at the GEICO Insurance Agency about Actual Cash Value Coverage versus Replacement Cost Coverage to determine which suites your needs best.

 Translation: How much you will pay out of pocket if you experience a claim.